GBU-39B enters service with MQ-9 Reaper at Cannon

 |0

-This work, GBU-39B enters service with MQ-9 Reaper at Cannon [Image 4 of 4], by SSgt Kevin Williams, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, GBU-39B enters service with MQ-9 Reaper at Cannon, by SSgt Kevin Williams, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.